omidKianfar/next-mini-jira/README.md

 1. Stripe Integration
    Product Setup: In your Stripe Dashboard, create two products for the "Monthly" and "Yearly" subscription plans.

-- Price IDs: After creating the products, retrieve the Price ID for each and update your .env.local file with the corresponding STRIPE_MONTHLY_PRICE_ID and STRIPE_YEARLY_PRICE_ID.
+- Price IDs: After creating the products, retrieve the Price ID for each and update your .env.local file with the corresponding `STRIPE_MONTHLY_PRICE_ID` and `STRIPE_YEARLY_PRICE_ID`.

-- API Keys: Navigate to dashboard > settings > Developers > API keys to retrieve your Secret Key and Publishable Key, then add them to your environment variables.
+- API Keys: Navigate to dashboard > settings > Developers > API keys to retrieve your `Secret Key` and `Publishable Key`, then add them to your environment variables.

 - Products: Navigate to product catalog > Create Monthly and Yearly.

-- Find price click and copy and price id then add them to your environment variables.
+- Find price click and copy and `price id` then add them to your environment variables.

   <a target="_blank" href="https://docs.stripe.com/billing">
   Stripe Billing Docs